HL7/davinci-dtr/input/pagecontent/specification.md

 With an adaptive Questionnaire, there is an iteration of invoking [`$next-question`](http://hl7.org/fhir/uv/sdc/STU3/OperationDefinition-Questionnaire-next-question.html), populating if possible, and allowing user review/adjustment of answers.
 The DTR client **SHALL NOT** allow the user to indicate they are ready for the next question/set of questions until the answers to the current QuestionnaireResponse pass validation rules.
 If [`$next-question`](http://hl7.org/fhir/uv/sdc/STU3/OperationDefinition-Questionnaire-next-question.html) is invoked with a QuestionnaireResponse the payer determines is invalid based on the rules in the contained Questionnaire, it **SHOULD** return an HTTP 400 error with an OperationOutcome indicating the circumstances where the QuestionnaireResponse is invalid.

-Unlike Standard Questionnaires, with adaptive QuestionnaireResponses, the determination that a QuestionnaireResponse is complete is made by the payer.
+Unlike Standard Questionnaires, with adaptive QuestionnaireResponses the determination that a QuestionnaireResponse is complete is made by the payer.
 The final call to [`$next-question`](http://hl7.org/fhir/uv/sdc/STU3/OperationDefinition-Questionnaire-next-question.html) will result in an echo back of the QuestionnaireResponse with no further questions provided in the contained Questionnaire, and with the QuestionnaireResponse set to 'complete'.
 However, the QuestionnaireResponse **MAY** have a [`coverage-information`](https://build.fhir.org/ig/HL7/davinci-crd/StructureDefinition-ext-coverage-information.html) extension added reflecting the payer's coverage assessment based on the information gathered in the QuestionnaireResponse.

 #### Additional considerations
-If a questionnaire or question is marked as ['signatureRequired'](http://hl7.org/fhir/StructureDefinition/questionnaire-signatureRequired), then the DTR client will need to add a [`signature`](http://hl7.org/fhir/StructureDefinition/questionnaireresponse-signature) extension element to the appropriate location in the QuestionnaireResponse.
+If a questionnaire or question is marked as ['signatureRequired'](http://hl7.org/fhir/StructureDefinition/questionnaire-signatureRequired), then the DTR client will need to add a [`signature`](http://hl7.org/fhir/StructureDefinition/questionnaireresponse-signature) extension to the appropriate location in the QuestionnaireResponse.
 The signature would attest to the QuestionnaireResponse as a whole, or to the specific item the signature appears on – excluding any [`signature`](http://hl7.org/fhir/StructureDefinition/questionnaireresponse-signature) extensions themselves.
 In some cases, the answer to a question modified by a user **MAY** be the input to an expression driving other logic within the questionnaire.
 DTR clients **SHALL** monitor for changes to dependent questionnaire answers and re-execute logic, adjusting calculatedValues, enabling elements, adjusting validation rules, etc. based on changes made by the user.

 [![ToTop](PageTop.png){:style="float: none;"}](specification.html "Back to top of page")